-This is difficult question to answer and the answer can largely vary based on the case and the jurisdiction.
+This is a difficult question to answer and the answer can largely vary based on the case and the jurisdiction.
 However, below are some general criteria that one might consider in trying to answer this question.

-In saying that, in some states, conduct of the parties during the marriage can still be a factor that courts can consider as it relates to property and debt division.
+In saying that, in some states, the conduct of the parties during the marriage can still be a factor that courts can consider as it relates to property and debt division.
 It can also be a factor that courts can consider, in some states, as it relates to spousal maintenance/alimony.

 So, to get divorced, parties generally do not have to show a conduct element to justify the divorce.
 But showing conduct could still be a basis as to the overall outcome in some states.
 But this is certainly not universal.
-In many states, conduct has been taken out altogether as a consideration as it relates to property and debt division or spousal support/maintenance.
+In many states, the conduct has been taken out altogether as a consideration as it relates to property and debt division or spousal support/maintenance.

 Missouri and Illinois really hit home this dichotomy.
 In Missouri, conduct is still one factor as it relates to property and debt division and spousal maintenance, while in Illinois, it is not a factor that can be considered.